Co-operators Life Insurance Review (2025 Update)

 Key Takeaways

-• Co-operators offers various life insurance products, like term life insurance, permanent life insurance, and critical illness insurance.
+• Co-operators offers a range of insurance products, including term life, permanent life, and critical illness insurance.

-• They are known for their financial stability, sustainability initiatives, and member-owned business model.
+• The insurer is known for its financial stability, sustainability initiatives, and member-owned business model.

-• Co-operatives is supported by a network of local representatives across the country, earning them high customer service ratings.
+• Co-operators is supported by a nationwide network of local representatives and generally receives strong customer service ratings.

 Co-operators life insurance review (2025 update)

-Co-operators is a Canadian company that provides a variety of insurance and investment products to individuals and groups.
+Co-operators is a Canadian company that provides a variety of insurance and investment products to individuals and groups, including home insurance, renters, and auto insurance.
 They’re owned by a mix of member organizations, including credit unions and farm groups, with support from nearly 7,000 employees and a network of over 2,800 licensed insurance representatives across the country.

 Co-Operators quick facts

-• Headquarters in Regina, Saskatchewan and Guelph, Ontario
+• Headquartered in Regina, Saskatchewan and Guelph, Ontario

-• Known for their local, in-person advisory network
+• Known for its local, in-person advisor network

-But, Co-operators’ coverage limits are on the low side compared to other Canadian life insurance companies, and their online resources provide minimal information, which can make it difficult for buyers to make a quick decision.
+However, Co-operators’ limits on amount of coverage are on the low side compared to other Canadian life insurance companies, and their online resources provide minimal information, which can make it difficult for buyers to make a quick decision.

 Blog Icon